 Do you need help determining fault in a truck accident?
 Regardless of the circumstances, contact the personal injury attorneys at The Johnson Firm.
 Our Lake Charles truck accident lawyers can help you determine what claims should be filed and maximize your chance of compensation by fully investigating the cause of the accident.

 By assessing all of the circumstances of your accident, we can determine what damages you may be entitled to and fight for your interests throughout the claims process.
-Give us a call at (337) 427-8961 to schedule a FREE case evaluation.
+Give us a call at (337) 427-8961 to schedule acase evaluation.